This post may contain affiliate links. Please read our privacy policy.

 Greek Orzo Salad

-The world can always be improved by a simple orzo and vegetable salad.
-This one takes its cues from the ingredients featured in a classic Greek Salad, and goes with almost anything you can think of.
+This pasta salad takes its cues from the ingredients featured in a classic Greek Salad, and goes with almost anything you can imagine.

 Greek Orzo Salad

-Below the Greek Orzo salad is buddying up to Greek Style Lamb with Feta Sauce and Roasted Asparagus with Chimichurri Sauce), plus a chunk of Garlic Bread with Chimichurri Sauce (what?
-I like chimichurri sauce….)
+This orzo salad would happily be at home at a bbq alongside a burger, some grilled ribs, or Grilled Salmon.
+Below, the Greek Orzo Salad is buddying up to Greek Style Lamb with Feta Sauce, and Roasted Asparagus with Chimichurri Sauce, plus a chunk of Best Ever Garlic Bread.

 Tweet This